 Many rental car agencies require a deposit on your credit or debit card when you rent a vehicle.
-The companies don't actually withdraw the money, they just put a "hold" on it.
+The companies don't actually withdraw the money, they just put an authorization hold on it.
 It's still in your account, but you can't use it.
 This deposit can run several hundred dollars depending on which company you're renting from and how long you're renting.
 Typically, when you return your car it will take a few days for the hold to clear.

 Before You Rent